-- My best English students are almost always my worst SAT writers. - While this might seem strange at first, there's actually a very simple explanation for this: - Great writers are scared to write simple, boring essays, so they end up peppering their essays with mistakes. - The fancier you try to get when you write your essay, the more errors you're going to end up making.
+- So My best English students are almost always my worst SAT writers. - While this might seem strange at first, there's actually a very simple explanation for this: - Great writers are scared to write simple, boring essays, so they end up peppering their essays with mistakes. - Some the function of the second se